National Institute of Banking & Finance: History

-The National Institute of Banking and Finance (NIBAF) was set up on 8 March 1993 as a 'Private Limited Company by Guarantee' and was sponsored by the erstwhile Pakistan Banking Council (PBC) in collaboration with National Bank of Pakistan, Habib Bank Limited, United Bank Limited, Muslim Commercial Bank, The Bank of Punjab and Allied Bank Limited.
+The National Institute of Banking and Finance, Pakistan (NIBAF P) was set up on 8 March 1993 as a 'Private Limited Company by Guarantee' and was sponsored by the erstwhile Pakistan Banking Council (PBC) in collaboration with National Bank of Pakistan, Habib Bank Limited, United Bank Limited, Muslim Commercial Bank, The Bank of Punjab and Allied Bank Limited.
 The core purpose was to encourage the study of theory and practice of banking and all allied subjects.
 It was established under the Pakistani Companies Ordinance 1984 with a paid up capital of Rs.
 250.0 million.
 The equity was contributed by the nationalized commercial banks and PBC that held 3% of the shares in its name.
 Consequent upon dissolution of PBC in 1997 State Bank of Pakistan took over the assets and liabilities of PBC and purchased assets of NIBAF.
 In February 1997, the Training Department of the State Bank was shifted to NIBAF premises at Islamabad.
 After becoming a subsidiary of SBP, its main focus is to provide trainings to the employees of SBP.
 NIBAF has its head office in Islamabad.

-Mission statement

-"to train, develop and groom human resources of SBP, its subsidiaries and other national, international banks and financial institutions."

-Core functions

-Designing and development of training programs for SBP staff at post induction, mid career skills up-gradation and advance level;